VicVEVO/Earth-Mesher/README.md

 # Earth Mesher

-Using satellite data, create a comprehensive 3D visualization of Earth's measured characteristics (such as altitude, temperature,..). bruh
+Using satellite data, create a comprehensive 3D visualization of Earth's measured characteristics (such as altitude, temperature,..).
+Then, feel free to plot -for instance- Earth's geodesy with the trajectory of the satellite that captured the data.

 ## Example by plotting altitude (with points)
 <p align="center">